gwleuverink/bundle/README.md

 Tree shaking is currently not supported.
 Keep this in mind.
 When a module uses named exports the `x-bundle` component will inline all of it's exports.
 You may retreive those like explained above.

-Because of this you may end up with a bunch of unused code inlide in your blade template.
-But since the code is inlined with the initial render this still is a lot less heavy compared to fetching all code, including unused code, from a CDN.
-Depending on the size of the library.
+Because of this you may end up with a bunch of unused code imlined in your blade template.
+But since the code is included with the initial render this still is a lot less heavy compared to fetching all code, including unused code, from a CDN.
+Depending on the size of the initial request.

-**Chunking**
+This might be improved whem chunking dynamic imports support is added.

+**Chunking dynamic imports**

 Chunking of dynamicly fetched pieces of shared code is currently not supported but definetly possible.